Associate Professor of Criminal Justice & Public Administration

 During the final 3-years of his law enforcement career, Dr. Carter was assigned to the Somerset County Police Academy, a division of the Raritan Valley Regional Public Safety Institute, where he served as the continuing education administrator.
 He was responsible for managing the Institute’s continuing educating programs, including police instructor certification programs.
 He also travels across the United States, Canada, and Europe providing crisis communications training to 9-1-1 call-takers for PowerPhone, Inc., where he also conducts online practicums for 9-1-1 call-takers seeking recertification in law enforcement dispatch protocols.
 He continues to instruct at the police academy as well.

 Dr. Carter served for 10 years as an elected fire commissioner, is a life-member of a volunteer fire company, and a former president and line officer of a volunteer first aid squad.
 He holds several emergency services certifications.
 He is a member of the New Jersey Association of Criminal Justice Educators and several other professional organizations.
 He serves on college-level criminal justice and service learning advisory boards.
-Drawing on practical experience, he developed a CD-ROM based re-certification training program in Advanced Law Enforcement Dispatch and co-developed a 15 credit college-level certificate program relating to emergency management and preparedness studies.
+Drawing on practical experience, he developed a computer-based recertification training program in Advanced Law Enforcement Dispatch and co-developed a 15-credit college-level certificate program relating to emergency management and preparedness studies.
 He assisted with revising Centenary’s Prior Learning Assessment (PLA) program and now serves as program director.
-He also serves as Chair of the Department of Social Sciences.
+He previously served as Chair of the Department of Social Sciences and the Department of Criminal Justice, Law & Government.